DETACHMENT (VAIRAGYA)

 1. Outline

-means practise, or a concerted and persistent effort to change an old habit or
+Abhyās means practise, or a concerted and persistent effort to change an old habit or develop a new one.
+Sri Krishna observes in Śrimad Bhagavad Gita

-adveṣhṭā sarva-bhūtānāṁ maitraḥ
+adveṣhṭā sarva-bhūtānāṁ maitraḥ karuṇa eva cha

-nirmamo nirahankāraḥ sama-duḥkha-sukhaḥ
+nirmamo nirahankāraḥ sama-duḥkha-sukhaḥ kṣhamī

 santuṣhṭaḥ satataṁ yogī yatātmā dṛiḍha-niśhchayaḥ

-mad-bhaktaḥ sa me priyaḥ
+mayy arpita-mano-buddhir yo mad-bhaktaḥ sa me priyaḥ

-Detachment is seen as a means to achieve enlightenment, or nirvana,
+Detachment is seen as a means to achieve enlightenment, or Nirvana,

 and break free from the cycle of birth, death, and rebirth.
 It is also a